visgl/react-map-gl/docs/api-reference/use-map.md

 # useMap

+The `useMap` hook allows a custom component to reference the [Map](/docs/api-reference/map.md) that contains it.

-The `useMap` hook, used with the [MapProvider](/docs/api-reference/map-provider.md), helps an app to perform map operations outside of the component that directly renders a [Map](/docs/api-reference/map.md).
+When used with the [MapProvider](/docs/api-reference/map-provider.md), helps an app to perform map operations outside of the component that directly renders a [Map](/docs/api-reference/map.md).

 ```js